Azure/Edge-infrastructure-quickstart-template/doc/Setup-Terraform-Backend.md

 ---
 If your servers are exposed to Corpnet only, Next Step: [Setup Self Hosted Runners](./Setup-Self-Hosted-Runners.md)

-If your servers are exposed to Internet: Next Step: [Use GitHub Hosted Runners](./Use-GitHub-Hosted-Runners.md)
+If your servers are exposed to Internet or you already have arc connected server: Next Step: [Use GitHub Hosted Runners](./Use-GitHub-Hosted-Runners.md)